OWASP/www-project-developer-guide/CONTRIBUTING.md

 ### Page structure
 Each sub-section should deal with one specific subject, for example 'Threat modeling' or 'Digests'.
-The sub-sections ideally follows the same structure:
+The sub-sections ideally follow the same structure:
 1. Overview, summarising the subject at an introductory level
 2. Main body, explaining the subject to a medium/general level
 3. Further reading, providing links to the subject at an advanced/detailed level